SuhailMuhammed1/The-Cake-Box-Web-App-Using-Django/README.md

 ## Features

-- Landing Page: Provides an overview of Cabinco's car rental services.
+- Landing Page: Provides an overview of The Cake Box and its products.
-- Booking Functionality: Users can select cars, choose rental dates, and make reservations.
+- Ordering and Delivering: Users can order cakes and provide their delivery address.
+- Order Bill: Users will receive their corresponding order details via email.
 - Responsive Design: The app is designed to work well on various devices.

-## Booking Functionality

-Users can book cars for rental through the app's booking functionality.
-Follow these steps to book a car:

-1. Navigate to the "Book Now" section on the homepage.
-2. Select your desired car from the available options.
-3. Choose your rental dates.
-4. Fill in your personal and payment information.
-5. Submit the booking form.
-6. You will receive a confirmation email with your booking details.

 ## Screenshots